 The US Customs and Border Protection (CBP) included a notice on pages 11-12 of the current edition of its Customs Bulletin and Decisions newsletter stating that it has withdrawn its proposed modification and revocation of ruling letters relating to Customs application of the Jones Act to transportation of certain merchandise and equipment between coastwise points.
 CBP said that, based on the comments received on the matter, both supporting and opposing the proposed action, and CBP’s further research on the issue, “we conclude that the agency’s notice of proposed modification and revocation of the various ruling letters relating to the Jones Act should be reconsidered.”

-The Coast Guard Marine Safety Center received its fifth application for Ballast Water Management System type approval for the Ecochlor Ballast Water Treatment System manufactured by Echochlor, Inc. MSC will review the application for compliance with US Coast Guard regulations in 46 CFR 162.060.
-Still only three systems have been approved - Optimarin (Norway), Alfa Laval (Sweden), and OceanSaver AS (Norway).
-A decision on Sunrui's (China) application submitted on January 20, 2017 is still pending.
+The Coast Guard Marine Safety Center received its sixth application for Ballast Water Management System type approval for the Erma First FIT Ballast Water Treatment System manufactured by Erma First of Greece.
+MSC will review the application for compliance with US Coast Guard regulations in 46 CFR 162.060.
+Once it has been determined that the application meets the requirements, the MSC will issue a type approval certificate.
+So far only three systems have been approved.
+BWMS type approval applications and approval certificates are posted on MSC’s website.